 Punctuation Abbreviation Symbol

-Question Mark QUES ?
+Question QUES ?

 Hyphen -

 Colon CLN :

-Parenthesis Brackets PAREN ()
+Parenthesis Brackets PAREN (1)

-Period/Full Stop PD •
+Period/Full Stop PD

 Comma CMM ,

-Slant/Oblique Stroke SLANT /
+Oblique/Slant Stroke SLANT /

 Paragraph PARA

-Quotation Marks QUOTE-UNQUOTE
+Quotation marks QUOTE-UNQUOTE

 - b.
 The letter "X" may be used in lieu of punctuation whenever exact punctuation is not considered essential but some separation in the text is necessary for clarity and this use of "X" is not ambiguous.
 The written phonetic equivalent of the letter "X" will not be used for this purpose. - c.
-When a message is written in free hand, it may often be advisable to encircle the symbols for periods/full stops and commas to make them more conspicuous.
+When a message is written in free hand, it may often be advisable to encircle the symbols for periods/full stops and commas to made them more conspicuous. - d.
+When writing the letters I and Z, they should be written as i and z to avoid confusion with the numbers 1 and 2. - e.
+When writing the figures 1 and 0, they should be written as 1 and 0 to avoid confusion with the letters I and O.